min-nguyen/catana/README.md

 ### About
 Catana is a Haskell DSL for composing neural networks layers, using the free monad and coproducts, and training them, using folds (**cat**amorphisms) and unfolds (**ana**morphisms).

-This implementation accompanies the paper "[_**Folding Over Neural Networks**_](https://github.com/min-nguyen/folding-neural-nets/blob/main/paper.pdf)", published at https://link.springer.com/chapter/10.1007/978-3-031-16912-0_5`.
+This implementation accompanies the paper "[_**Folding Over Neural Networks**_](https://github.com/min-nguyen/folding-neural-nets/blob/main/paper.pdf)",  published at [Mathematics of Program Construction](https://link.springer.com/chapter/10.1007/978-3-031-16912-0_5).